fiafghan/AidMind/README.md

 # AidMind

-**Unsupervised machine learning for humanitarian needs assessment and visualization**
+**Unsupervised machine learning for humanitarian needs assessment at ANY geographic level**

-AidMind is a production-ready Python tool that enables humanitarian data analysts to quickly identify provinces/regions with the highest need for aid using unsupervised machine learning.
+AidMind is a production-ready Python tool that enables humanitarian data analysts to quickly identify areas with the highest need for aid using unsupervised machine learning.
+Works with **provinces, districts, villages, refugee camps, neighborhoods, or any custom geographic units**.
 It automatically clusters geographic units, ranks them by need level, and generates interactive choropleth maps with discrete color-coded need levels.

+**Fully generalized**: Works with any CSV structure and any GeoJSON boundaries.

 ---

 ## Features

+- **Works at ANY geographic level**: Provinces, districts, villages, refugee camps, neighborhoods, or any custom zones
+- **Completely generalized**: Works with ANY CSV structure and ANY column names
-- **Easy to use**: Single function call with dataset path and country name
+- **Easy to use**: Single function call with dataset path
-- **Flexible inputs**: Works with any numeric indicators (health, education, income, food security, water access, etc.)
+- **Flexible inputs**: Works with any numeric indicators (any column names accepted)
+- **Custom boundaries**: Use your own GeoJSON for villages or custom units
 - **Automatic preprocessing**: Handles missing values, duplicates, and name variations
 - **Intelligent clustering**: Uses KMeans to identify need patterns across indicators
 - **Geographic visualization**: Generates interactive HTML maps with 4 discrete need levels (high, medium, low, lowest)
-- **Offline capable**: Cache boundaries locally or provide custom GeoJSON files
+- **Online or offline**: Use GeoBoundaries or custom GeoJSON files
-- **International ready**: Works with any country supported by GeoBoundaries
+- **International ready**: Works with any country, any admin level (ADM1, ADM2, ADM3, custom)
 - **CSV export**: Outputs structured data with need scores, ranks, and levels
 - **Professional logging**: Transparent processing with diagnostic information